 Running makes me feel free.

-Running is the only time I can forget about my problems and just focus on the present.
+Running is the only time I can forget my problems and focus on the present.
 I’m not going to let that go.
 Running helps me clear my head and focus on what’s important.
 I need something in my life, and I’m grateful for it.
 Thank you, running, for helping me feel free.

 So why are you running?

-The answer may be different for each person, but the fundamental motivation is the drive to survive.
+The answer may differ for each person, but the fundamental motivation is the drive to survive.
 This motivation can help us overcome any challenges we face in our everyday lives.
 So go out and run—you never know what you might achieve!